ghyhm/hitrate-report/README.md

 ## Checkstyle for code analysis
 Checkstyle is used for static code analysis.
 This is to check coding standard.

+<code>gradle check</code>

 ## Cucumber for BDD
 Cucumber is setup for BDD.

+<code>gradle cucumber</code>

+## Integration with Circle CI
+The project is integrated with Circle CI.
+Any check-in to github will run circle ci automatically.

+We can define the task to run in circle CI, like running all cucumber tests or even add the command to deploy to Heroku.

+<a href="https://circleci.com/gh/ghyhm/hitrate-report">Hit Rate Report Circle CI</a>